FAFSA = Financial Aid = Money for College

 Records of any untaxed income: welfare, Social Security, child support, or scholarships reported to the IRS

 Records or documents about unusual family financial circumstances including unreimbursed medical or dental expenses, unusually high dependent care costs (e.g. special needs child or elderly parent), death, divorce, salary reductions, job loss, retirement

 Okay, it seems like a lot to do and it seems absolutely overwhelming.
 If you take the application one question at a time and use the help resources, you can complete the FAFSA.
 Give it a try!

 For the 2021-2022 college year, file the FAFSA as soon after October 1 as possible.
 File by the end of December at the latest is recommended.

 Gather your tax, income, savings and non-retirement account information, along with Social Security and Driver’s License

-If you can't complete your taxes, make your best estimate about income, you can make corrections and changes after you file
+If haven't completed your prior-prior year taxes, make your best estimate about income, you can make corrections and changes after you file

 Check out free information sources.
 If you need help, ask, don't guess